.jpg)

 Aswan High Dam - The biggest dam on the longest river in the world (The Nile River), the dam was built at 1961.

 Day 2 of the cruise: an optional early morning excursion to Abu Simbel is available at an extra cost of $100 per person (which we did) to your private guide— and it’s absolutely worth it!
-However, you get get it cheaper if you book it separetly with Viator.
+However, you can get it cheaper if you book it separetly with Viator.
 The trip involves a 3.5-hour drive (with a coffee break) to the very south of the country, near the Sudanese border.

 The road from Aswan to Abu Simbel crosses the Nubian Desert, offering a scenic journey through the Sahara.